Araachie/river/README.md

 <h4 align="center"><a href="https://araachie.github.io/river/">Project Website</a> • <a href="https://arxiv.org/abs/2211.14575">Arxiv</a>

 #
-> **Abstract:** *We introduce a novel generative model for
+> **Abstract:** *We introduce a novel generative model for video
-> video prediction based on latent flow matching, an efficient
+> prediction based on latent flow matching, an efficient alternative
-> alternative to diffusion-based models.
+> to diffusion-based models.
 In contrast to prior work,
 > we keep the high costs of modeling the past during training
 > and inference at bay by conditioning only on a small random
 > set of past frames at each integration step of the image
 > generation process.
 Moreover, to enable the generation
 > of high-resolution videos and to speed up the training, we
 > work in the latent space of a pretrained VQGAN.
-Furthermore,
+Finally,
 > we propose to approximate the initial condition of the
 > flow ODE with the previous noisy frame.
 This allows to reduce
 > the number of integration steps and hence, speed up